Exposing minimal composition of Kohn-Sham theory and its extendability: Kohn-Sham theory

-To handle $\varrho$ and $\mathbf{Q}$ in $E^\mathrm{KS}_\mathrm{irr}$ as independent variables, $Q^A$ is replaced by an auxiliary variable $q^A$, with setting $q^A=Q^A$ as a constraint.
-This procedure is identical to the Legendre transformation used in Refs.~\cite{Fukuda-etal_1994,Valiev-Fernando_1997}.
-Then the energy functional within the KS scheme is defined as follows, with the Lagrange multiplier $\Lambda^\mathrm{KS}_A$,
+Although the principal variables $\mathbf{Q}$ should be a function of the density matrix $\varrho$, it is convenient to handle them as if they were independent in $E^\mathrm{KS}_\mathrm{irr}$.
+To do it, $Q^A$ is replaced by an auxiliary variable $q^A$, with setting $q^A=Q^A$ as a constraint.
+The EDF within the KS scheme is now defined as follows, with the Lagrange multiplier $\Lambda^\mathrm{KS}_A$,